ShubhaPokharel/Constructor/README.md

    1 - Constructor name and class name must be same.

-   2 - Constructor cant return the value.
+   2 - Constructor can not return the value.

    3 - Constructors can take the arguemnts.